-Ian Page is the founder, conductor and artistic director of Classical Opera and The Mozartists.
-He began his musical education as a chorister at Westminster Abbey, and studied English Literature at the University of York before completing his studies at the Royal Academy of Music in London.
-At the start of his career he worked on the music staff at Scottish Opera, Opera Factory, Drottningholm and Glyndebourne, working with such conductors as Sir Alexander Gibson, Nicholas McGegan, Mark Wigglesworth, Ivor Bolton and Sir Charles Mackerras.
+He began his musical education as a chorister at Westminster Abbey and studied English Literature at the University of York, before completing his studies at the Royal Academy of Music in London.
+At the start of his career he worked on the music staff at Scottish Opera, Opera Factory, Drottningholm and Glyndebourne, and his early mentors included Georg Tintner and Sir Charles Mackerras.

-With Classical Opera he has conducted most of Mozart’s operas, including the world premières of the “original” version of Mitridate, re di Ponto and a new completion of Zaide, as well as the UK premières of Gluck’s La clemenza di Tito, Telemann’s Orpheus and Jommelli’s Il Vologeso, and the first new staging for 250 years of Johann Christian Bach’s Adriano in Siria.
-In 2009 he made his Royal Opera House début conducting Arne’s Artaxerxes at the Linbury Studio Theatre, and his studio recording of the work was released in 2011 on Linn Records.
+With The Mozartists he has conducted most of Mozart’s operas, including the world premières of the “original” version of Mitridate, re di Ponto and a new completion of Zaide.
+He also conducted the UK premières of Gluck’s La clemenza di Tito, Telemann’s Orpheus and Jommelli’s Il Vologeso, and the first new staging for 250 years of Johann Christian Bach’s Adriano in Siria.
+He made his Royal Opera House début conducting his own new performing edition of Thomas Arne’s Artaxerxes, and in 2019 conducted Handel’s Ariodante for Drottningholms Slottsteater in Sweden.

-He also devised and conducted Classical Opera’s recordings of ‘The A-Z of Mozart Opera’ (Signum Classics) and ‘Blessed Spirit – a Gluck retrospective’ (Wigmore Hall Live), both of which were selected for Gramophone magazine’s annual Critics’ Choice, and in 2012 he embarked on a new complete cycle of Mozart opera recordings with Classical Opera.
-He is the creator and driving force behind of MOZART 250, a ground-breaking 27-year journey through Mozart’s life, works and influences, and in 2017 founded The Mozartists to facilitate his ever-expanding concert work.
+Ian devised and conducted The Mozartists’ recordings of ‘The A-Z of Mozart Opera’ (Signum Classics) and ‘Blessed Spirit – a Gluck retrospective’ (Wigmore Hall Live) – both selected for Gramophone magazine’s annual Critics’ Choice – and recital discs featuring tenor Allan Clayton (‘Where’er You Walk’) and soprano Sophie Bevan (‘Perfido!’) – both shortlisted for the International Opera Awards.
+In 2012 he embarked on a new recording cycle of the complete Mozart operas on Signum Classics, and he is the creator and driving force behind MOZART 250, The Mozartists’ ground-breaking 27-year journey through Mozart’s life, works and influences.

-Ian is deeply committed to nurturing and championing outstanding young singers and players – for several years he was a professor at the Royal College of Music, and he has given masterclasses for the Guildhall School of Music & Drama and The Royal Opera’s Jette Parker Young Artists Programme.
-He is also a passionate spokesman for classical music, opera and the arts, and has broadcast on BBC 4 and Sky Arts.
+Ian is deeply committed to nurturing and championing outstanding young singers and players.
+For several years he was a professor at the Royal College of Music in London, and he has given masterclasses for the Guildhall School of Music & Drama, The Drottningholm Festival and The Royal Opera’s Jette Parker Young Artists Programme.
+He is also a passionate spokesman for classical music, opera and the arts, and has broadcast on BBC radio and television and on Sky Arts.